 Over the years, this holiday has turned into leprechauns, green apparel and parades.
-While I thoroughly enjoy these traditions (my name is Erin, after all!), I try to ensure my kids get a little history from the holiday too.
+While I thoroughly enjoy these traditions, I try to ensure my kids get a little history from the holiday too.

 St. Patrick’s Day began as a simple holiday celebrating — you guessed it — St. Patrick, the Patron Saint of Ireland.
 St. Patrick was a British missionary to the Emerald Isle and has long been credited with bringing Christianity to Ireland.
 March 17th marks the day of his death and became a religious day of feast among the Irish Catholic people.

 In the late 1700s, patriotism was rampant among Irish-Americans.
 Irish soldiers serving in the military marched through today’s Manhattan to a tavern for a tipple and so began the evolution of the traditions and celebrations we know today.